D7ry/valhallaCombat/README.md

 - Light attack costs a fixed amount of stamina.
 Heavy attack costs a fixed portion of stamina.
 (Tweakable)
 - The former incentivizes the player to level up.
 The latter keeps late-game characters and player from being over-powered.
 Specific values are tweakable.
 - Hitting an enemy with light attacks replenishes stamina.
 (Tweakable)
 - Hitting an enemy with heavy attacks costs reduced stamina.
-(Tweakable)<br/>
+(Tweakable)
+- Attack stamina consumption can be turned off in MCM while not in combat, so you can experiment with your movesets more freely like in Elden Ring.

 _Stamina costs for attack is a common practice in modern action games; however, Skyrim's level design-along with all other additional levels from the modding community-makes it impossible to make a balanced stamina attack system.
 With one of those other stamina mods, you'd quickly find yourself surrounded by 20 bandits with 0 stamina; this is much more frustrating even than Dark Souls.
 Hitting enemies regenerate stamina balances this fact: you get stronger on well-timed hit and can keep your combos going, even when you are surrounded by 20 bandits._